FranbonAhmed/hmda-responsible-ml-audit/README.md

 Open the notebooks in numerical order.
 The data setup cell will look for an extracted HMDA `.txt` file in `data/raw/`; if none is present, it uses the shared source-data download configured in the original team notebooks.

-## Team / authorship note
+## Project origin

-This was a Group team capstone.
-This portfolio repository preserves and refactors the group analysis for professional presentation; it does not claim sole authorship of every modeling, fairness, security, or governance component.
+This analysis originated as a five-person graduate capstone.
+I maintain this portfolio version to document the methods, results, and Responsible ML lessons from the project.

 ## Responsible-use note